Elvis Peguero: Chicago White Sox

 On August 3, 2025, Peguero was claimed off waivers by the Chicago White Sox.
 He made two appearances (one start) for Chicago, but struggled to a 13.50 ERA with three strikeouts over two innings of work.
 On October 13, Peguero was removed from the 40-man roster and sent outright to the Triple-A Charlotte Knights.
 He elected free agency on November 6.

+Baltimore Orioles

+On March 24, 2026, Peguero signed a two-year, minor league contract with the Baltimore Orioles.
+On March 27, he was placed on the full-season injured list ruling him out for the 2026 season.